Implementation Map: Enterprise

 NICE to have for launch

-- Channels: Channels are a curation tool for short-term events or a topical theme.
+- Channels: Channels are a Promotion tool for short-term events or a topical theme.
 Events like Welcome Week, Graduation, Homecoming, or Athletics are great examples of channels.

 - Widgets: Widgets allow you to curate events based on already existing classification (groups, filters, tags, keywords) to display on an external site.